nextcloud/docker/README.md

 - `NEXTCLOUD_ADMIN_USER` Name of the Nextcloud admin user.
 - `NEXTCLOUD_ADMIN_PASSWORD` Password for the Nextcloud admin user.

+If you want you can set the data based directory, otherwise default values will be used.

+- `NEXTCLOUD_BASE_DIR` (default: _/var/www/html_) Configures the base directory where nextcloud will be installed in the docker container.

 If you want you can set the data directory and table prefix, otherwise default values will be used.

 - `NEXTCLOUD_DATA_DIR` (default: _/var/www/html/data_) Configures the data directory where nextcloud stores all files from the users.